-The GuardianTM Sensor (3) is intended for use with the Medtronic MiniMedTM 630G, MiniMedTM 670G, and GuardianTM Connect systems to continuously monitor glucose levels in persons with diabetes.
-It is intended to be used for detecting trends and tracking patterns in persons aged fourteen years and older.
-It is also intended to be used by the MiniMedTM 670G system to automatically adjust basal insulin levels.
-It is indicated for use as an adjunctive device to complement, not replace, information obtained from standard blood glucose monitoring devices.
+The GuardianTM Sensor (3) is intended for use with compatible Medtronic systems to continuously monitor glucose levels in persons with diabetes.

 The sensor is intended for single use and requires a prescription.

 The GuardianTM Sensor (3) is indicated for 7 days of continuous use.
+For approved age ranges for use, refer to the compatible Medtronic system user guide.